Sasasu/ColorThis/README.md

 but if the application call syscall directly or is fully static link this method will not work.

+if `-hook` is not enabled, ColorThis will creat at most 3 ptys, catch all signs, creat a new session, fork and exec the new executable file.

+ColorThis act like a terminal, exec the new executable file then attach some new tty to this session, these tty forward anything to the real tty.

 ## License

 MIT